Debian/apt/README.md

 [https://salsa.debian.org/apt-team/apt](https://salsa.debian.org/apt-team/apt),
 but also available at other locations like [GitHub](https://github.com/Debian/apt).

-The default branch is `master`, other branches targeted at different derivatives and releases being used as needed.
+The default branch is `main`, other branches targeted at different derivatives and releases being used as needed.
 Various topic branches in different stages of completion might be branched of from those, which you are encouraged to do as well.